All Episodes

 Okay, that's not your account.

-Well, on December 5th, 2022, an account under the name Marcus Allen retweeted a tweet that said That is not my account, ma'am.
+Well, on December 5th, 2022, an account under the name Marcus Allen retweeted a tweet that said, That is not my account, ma'am.

-I you haven't let me finish the question, sir.
+You haven't let me finish the question, sir.

 You haven't let me finish the question.

-On this and the time is mine.
+And the time is mine.

 On December 5th, 2022, an account under the name of Marcus Allen retweeted a tweet that said, quote, Nancy Pelosi staged January 6th.